Sword Gate House: 20th century

 The Gaud family bought the Sword Gate House in 1949 following almost two decades of vacancy and repaired and furnished the buildings.
 They operated a guest house in the house for a time.
 Eventually, by 1959, they chose to pursue a subdivision of the property and sell off two lots facing on Legare Street to make ends meet.
 The plan was met with strong neighborhood opposition, but a city zoning board eventually approved the subdivision in late 1959.

 Mrs. H.C.
 Shackelford bought most of the property from Mr. Henry T. Gaud for $47,500 in 1960.
 George E. Roosevelt bought house in 1963 from Mrs. H.C.
 Shackelford and reversed the multiple subdivisions of the parcel that had taken place.

 The house was listed in the National Register December 18, 1970.

 21st century

 In 2002, the house underwent an extensive restoration.
 The work reassembled three lots that had been subdivided into a single parcel and converted the entire structure back into a single-family house.

 It was placed for sale in April 2009 for $23 million, but the asking price dropped over time.
 The house became the most expensive house in Charleston when it sold for $10 million in June 2020, replacing the Col. John Ashe House although the highest price paid for a residence (but not a house) was set when the penthouse of the People's Office Building sold for $12 million in March 2020.
-It remained the most expensive house on the peninsula until June 2021 when the house at 10 Legare Street sold for $13,500,00.